 But perhaps you’re only able to order a single pizza.
 Maybe concede on the toppings, but assert that you’d rather have a Caesar salad as a side dish over the French fries they suggest.

 In any of the above cases, you’re integrating the wants and needs of either party into a single agreeable outcome—and that makes for great integrative negotiation.

-Team negotiation and multiparty negotiation are similar in that they only occur with multiple people involved.
+Multiparty negotiation are similar in that they only occur with multiple people involved.
 As the names suggest, a team negotiation would have at least two teams, while multiparty negotiation would have at least three individuals in discussion.

 If your pizza party causes a division among coworkers that results in groups vying for one option or the other, you might end up with Team Pineapple vs. Team Black Olives.
 Thus, it becomes a team negotiation.